 When running a commercial kitchen, what are the most important elements of success; serving fire food, impeccable customer service and value for money?
 These are all key ingredients to making your mark and setting the hospitality industry alight, but they are completely worthless without enforcing simple food hygiene rules.

-Kitchens are a melting pot for bacteria and germs that can cause food poisoning and other food-borne illnesses, which is why following hygiene rules in a professional kitchen is essential if you are serving the public.
+Kitchens are a melting pot for bacteria and germs that can cause food poisoning and other food-borne illnesses, which is why following kitchen hygiene rules, especially in a professional kitchen, is essential if you are serving the public.

 A lot of people believe that harmful food-poisoning bacteria comes from direct consumption of food, when in fact these germs also spread to and from our hands.
 Eliminating the risk of this is simple if you wash your hands thoroughly and regularly as hand washing significantly reduces the spread of E. Coli, salmonella and several other types of harmful bacteria.

 You should wash your hands before and after food handling, especially raw meats, fish and eggs, and ALWAYS after a trip to the bathroom.
 ‘Proper’ hand washing requires using hot soapy water and scrubbing for at least 20 seconds, something we should all be used to by now – thanks, corona.
 Hands should then be dried in a hygienic manner such as an air dryer or paper towel.

 Food handlers should refrain from wearing rings, watches and bracelets when in a catering kitchen as they become a breeding ground for germ build-up which can then be transferred to food.
 Avoiding other external hazards such as heavy makeup, strong perfumes or aftershaves and nail varnish etc. is also highly advised.